Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory

 Here, $e_k(\lambda)$ denotes the $k$-th elementary symmetric polynomial in $\{\lambda_1,\ldots,\lambda_L\}$.
 Since the previous solution holds for $n \ge 1-L$, \eqref{eq:Lth stationary recurrence relation} also holds for $n \ge 1$.
 Writing $P(z)=\sum_{m=0}^{L} d_{L-m} z^m$, the recurrence relation \eqref{eq:Lth stationary recurrence relation} can be written, with respect to the inner product on $L^2(\partial\mathbb{D},\rho(\theta,t)\,d\theta)$, as

-Therefore, since $\sum_{m=0}^{L}d_{m} z^m$ is a polynomial of degree $L$ with constant term $1$ that is orthogonal to $\{z,\ldots,z^{L}\}$, we have $\sum_{m=1}^{L}d_{m} z^m= \Phi_L^{*}(z)$.
+Therefore, since $\sum_{m=0}^{L}d_{m} z^m$ is a polynomial of degree $L$ with constant term $1$ that is orthogonal to $\{z,\ldots,z^{L}\}$, we have $\sum_{m=0}^{L}d_{m} z^m= \Phi_L^{*}(z)$.
 Furthermore, since \eqref{eq:recurrence relation in inner product} also holds for $n \ge L$, it follows that $\Phi_n^{*}(z) = \Phi_L^{*}(z)$ for $n \ge L$.
-Hence, by the Szeg\H{o} recurrence \eqref{eq:Szego recurrence2} , we have $\alpha_n = 0$ for $n \ge L$, and therefore the uniformly rotating solution of this model is described by the $L$-th order Bernstein--Szeg\H{o} measure.
+Hence, by the Szeg\H{o} recurrence \eqref{eq:Szego recurrence2}, we have $\alpha_n = 0$ for $n \ge L$, and therefore the uniformly rotating solution of this model is described by the $L$-th order Bernstein--Szeg\H{o} measure.
 Moreover, for the monic orthogonal polynomial, we find that $\Phi^{st}_L(z) = \sum_{m=0}^{L} \overline{d_{L-m}} z^m=\overline{P(\overline{z})}$.

-Next, we consider the nonequilibrium solution.
-Taking the rotating frame $\theta \to \theta-\Omega t$, where $\Omega$ is the mean frequency of the nonequilibrium solution, and consider a quasistationary approximation under the assumption that the time variation of the nonequilibrium solution is sufficiently slow, from \eqref{eq:moment ODE} we obtain
+Next, we consider nonequilibrium solutions.
+Taking the rotating frame $\theta \to \theta-\Omega t$, where $\Omega$ is the mean frequency of the nonequilibrium solution, and considering a quasistationary approximation assuming the time variation of the nonequilibrium solution is sufficiently slow, from \eqref{eq:moment ODE} we obtain

-Therefore, since \eqref{eq:quasistationary recurrence relation} satisfies a recurrence relation of the same form as that for the uniformly rotating solution, if we denote by $Z_n^{(qst)}$ the moments satisfying \eqref{eq:quasistationary recurrence relation}, then $Z_n^{(qst)}$ can be written as $Z_n^{(qst)}=\sum_{m=1}^{L}C_m\lambda_m^{n}$ in terms of the roots inside the unit disk.
+Since \eqref{eq:quasistationary recurrence relation} satisfies a recurrence relation of the same form as that for the uniformly rotating solution, the moments $Z_n^{qst}$ satisfying \eqref{eq:quasistationary recurrence relation} can be written as $Z_n^{qst}=\sum_{m=1}^{L}C_m\lambda_m^{n}$ in terms of the roots inside the unit disk.
 It follows that the solution is described by the $L$-th order Bernstein--Szeg\H{o} measure.
-Introducing the slow time $\tau=\varepsilon t$ for the nonequilibrium solution, we expand $Z_n=Z_n^{(qst)}+\varepsilon u_n+O(\varepsilon^2)$.
+Introducing the slow time $\tau=\varepsilon t$, we expand $Z_n=Z_n^{qst}+\varepsilon u_n+O(\varepsilon^2)$.
 Then, at $O(\varepsilon)$, we obtain the following inhomogeneous linear recurrence relation with constant coefficients: